FUNDS TO GET THE GOODS!

-- Access to Curriculum from our existing worksheets and manuals.
+- Access to our Curriculum vault.

-Last year, we officially launched the Action Catalyst Toolbox (ACT) Scholarship in order to create conditions for Frontline Communities to take risks, iterate, and create new tactics.
+In 2019 we officially launched the Action Catalyst Toolbox (ACT) Scholarship in order to create conditions for Frontline Communities to take risks, iterate, and create new tactics.
 Since then, the ACT Scholarship has awarded and provided support in the development and implementation of 15 Direct Actions led by frontline communities from across this stolen land!

-Every month, the Action Catalyst Toolbox (ACT) Scholarship offers financial support for up to $2,500.
+The Action Catalyst Toolbox (ACT) Scholarship offers financial support for up to $2,500.
 In addition to funding, we offer optional resources from the ACT toolbox.